romanmurzac/DrivenPath/chapter_4/README.md

 [GeeksforGeeks - Amazon VPC – Introduction to Amazon Virtual Private Cloud](https://www.geeksforgeeks.org/amazon-vpc-introduction-to-amazon-virtual-cloud/)

 ## Practice
-Implemention for the practical part of the chapter.
+Implementation for the practical part of the chapter.

 ### Setup AWS Console
 As first interaction with AWS is the Console.
 Here you can test the services and also, you can test your features that you develop.
 This will be first approach to prove the concept of the pipeline in cloud.